 As a consequence of the asset allocation strategy and consequent portfolio diversification, material asset risk concentrations are minimised.
+Market risk has reduced since February 2018 driven by a reduction in the overall investment portfolio.

 The most significant risk concentration within the portfolio relates to currency risk, arising out of currency liability matching.
 There is a significant proportion of technical provisions held in Euros whilst the majority of assets are held in US Dollars, creating a slight mismatch which is amplified at the 1 in 200 level.